-Directors who received annual compensation for their services as directors are Dr. Shils and Messrs.
-Hurvitz, Solomon and Tine, who each received \$2,500 for each Board meeting attended.
-In addition, Dr. Shils, Mr. Solomon and Mr. Tine received \$2,500 for each Audit Committee and each Compensation Committee meeting attended.
-Directors who are also employees of the Company do not receive any compensation for their role as directors and are compensated as described under "Compensation Committee, Employee Stock Plan Committee and Stock Option Committee Report on Executive Compensation -- Executive Officers and Key Management."
+The Company's non-employee directors, Dr. Shils and Messrs.
+Hurvitz, Solomon and Tine, each received \$2,500 for each Committee meeting attended.
+Directors who are also employees of the Company do not receive any compensation for their role as directors and are compensated as described under "Compensation Committee, Employee Stock Plan Committee and Stock Option Committee Report on Executive Compensation -- Executive Officers and Key Management.

-In March of 2000 and January and April of 1998, Dr. Shils and Messrs.
-Hurvitz, Solomon and Tine each received 1,000 shares of Common Stock.
+In September 2001 and March of 2000, Dr. Shils and Messrs.
+Hurvitz, Solomon and Tine each received 2,000 and 1,000, respectively, shares of Common Stock.
 These grants were awarded to reflect the Company's continued appreciation for the unique role and service provided by these outside directors in contributing to the Company's ongoing growth.

-COMMITTEES AND MEETINGS OF THE BOARD OF DIRECTORS
+MEETINGS AND COMMITTEES OF THE BOARD OF DIRECTORS

-The Board of Directors met five times during the twelve months ended December 31, 2000.
+The Board of Directors met four times during the twelve months ended December 31, 2001.
 The Executive Committee met twice during the same period.
 The Executive Committee is authorized to exercise all functions of the Board of Directors in the intervals between meetings of the Board of Directors to the extent permitted by Delaware law.

-The Audit Committee met four times during the twelve months ended December 31, 2000.
+The Audit Committee met five times during the twelve months ended December 31, 2001.
 The functions of the Audit Committee include recommending independent auditors to the Board of Directors, reviewing with the independent auditors the scope and results of the audit, reviewing the independence of the auditors, considering the range of audit and non-audit fees and reviewing the adequacy of Vishay's systems of internal accounting controls.
-See "Audit Committee Report"
+See "Audit Committee Report" below.

-The Employee Stock Plan Committee met once during the twelve months ended December 31, 2000.
+The Employee Stock Plan Committee met once during the twelve months ended December 31, 2001.
 The Employee Stock Plan Committee is authorized, within the limits of the 1986 stock plans of the Company and its subsidiary, Vishay Dale Electronics, Inc. (the "Stock Plans"), to determine the individuals who are to receive grants and the vesting requirements with respect to the Stock Plans and to administer and interpret the Stock Plans.

-The Compensation Committee met once during the twelve months ended December 31, 2000.
+The Compensation Committee met once during the twelve months ended December 31, 2001.
 The Compensation Committee is authorized to establish and approve management compensation.
 See "Compensation Committee, Employee Stock Plan Committee and Stock Option Committee Report on Executive Compensation."

-The Stock Option Committee, which was established in connection with the 1995 Stock Option Program, the 1997 Stock Option Program and the 1998 Stock Option Program (the "Stock Option Programs"), met once during the twelve months ended December 31, 2000.
+The Stock Option Committee, which was established in connection with the 1995 Stock Option Program, the 1997 Stock Option Program and the 1998 Stock Option Program (the "Stock Option Programs"), met once during the twelve months ended December 31, 2001.
 The Stock Option Committee is authorized, within the limits of the Stock Option Programs, to determine the individuals who are to receive grants and the vesting requirements with respect to the Stock Option Programs and to administer and interpret the Stock Option Programs.